muffinresearch/payment-icons/README.md

 ## Example

-Examples generated with grunt-svg-sprite can be seen here: http://muffinresear.ch/payment-icons/
+Examples generated with svg-sprite can be seen here: http://muffinresear.ch/payment-icons/

 ## Contributing icons